BackupTheBerlios/transcribo/README.txt

       * references and targets (not yet footnotes)
       * table of contents with or without page numbers
-      * definition lists
-      * transitions
+      * definition lists, literal blocks and transitions
+      * use the class directive to change hyphenation, wrapper, translator etc. on the fly

-      * rST reader (the module that reads rST files using Docutils; it is essentially a Docutils writer component!) is fully configurable through cascading style sheets in YAML format;
+    * readers (the components that read the input files such as rST are fully configurable through cascading style sheets in YAML format.
-        this means that the Docutils own configuration system is no longer visible to the Transcribo user.
+      In case of rST this means that the Docutils own configuration system is no longer visible to the Transcribo user.
+      Note that Transcribo when used with the rst reader acts as a Docutils writer component.
     * no longer depends on a Braille translator such as YABT
     * hard page breaks improved; can be used with rST reader through style sheets: break page after end of section etc.